patroytall/patrick-roy-me/src/articles/001-determinism-rules.md

 The tool has to rule.
 Do not let humans do special formatting here and there because it is supposedly needed.
 Let the tool act and miss-align if need be.
 Always ensure you can reformat your whole project with a single action.
 Go have a beer with the people feeling hurt.

 Global formatting conventions seem to be emerging.
 Code published on the web appears to be converging toward similar formatting.
-Eventually, we should be able to analyze the sum of the code published, weighted based on relevancy, to extract this wisdom.
+Eventually, we should be able to analyze the sum of the code published, weighted on relevancy, to extract this wisdom.

 ### Less code is more

 When coding, there is often multiple way to express the same logic.
 An approach is to always use the syntactically shortest expression.
-It might not be ideal is some cases but you will not spend timed wondering which one to use.
+It might not be ideal is some cases but you will not spend time wondering which one to use.
 The team will align to the convention rapidly because of its simplicity.

 Modern development tools will suggest transformations to your code to convert it into its shortest form.
 This seems an indicator that less is becoming a defacto standard.
 Making it an absolute agreed standard is the next logical step.